greenboxal/doggohub/doc/integration/saml.md

 ```

 The name of the attribute can be anything you like, but it must contain the groups
 to which a user belongs.
-In order to tell GitLab where to find these groups, you need
+In order to tell DoggoHub where to find these groups, you need
 to add a `groups_attribute:` element to your SAML settings.
 You will also need to
-tell GitLab which groups are external via the `external_groups:` element:
+tell DoggoHub which groups are external via the `external_groups:` element:

 ```yaml
 { name: 'saml',